sheryew/tp/docs/UserGuide.md

    - `edit 1 p/1234567` : Edits phone attribute for the 1st employee in the list.

-   - `find` : Finds employees whose names contain any of the given keywords.
+   - `find` : Finds employees whose names match any of the given keywords.

    - `clear` : Deletes all employees from the database.